Feb 9, 2021

 The BBB recommends approaching a lender directly through its website and suggests trying your own lender first (you can always try elsewhere if you’re unsuccessful).
 You’ll be asked to fill out a short application form to self-certify that you meet the eligibility criteria.
 If the lender deems you eligible, they will carry out the necessary checks before making a decision.

 The Bounce Back Loan Scheme is just one of many financial support measures outlined by the government.
 If you’re not eligible for the BBLS, you might be eligible for another scheme.
-You may also want to consider other, non-coronavirus specific forms of finance such as asset refinance, invoice finance or a bridging loan.

 Subscribe to our newsletter today